 Hire your dream Clinical Research Coordinator.
 Reveal your applicant’s true capabilities with these 10 questions.

-When I interviewed for my first coordinator job, I was left alone in a back office waiting for at least 45 minutes before the Prime Coordinator remembered I was there.
+When I interviewed for my first coordinator job, I was left alone in a back-office waiting for at least 45 minutes before the Prime Coordinator remembered I was there.
 She rushed out of the room to collect her materials and hastily start the interview.
-As the interview progressed, I realized that the questions being asked were picked almost randomly out of a typed-up list of 50+ generic interview questions, none of which related specifically to being a coordinator, and all of which resulted in the conversation having little flow with many awkward pauses.
+As the interview progressed, I realized that the questions being asked were randomly selected out of a typed-up list of 50+ generic interview questions, none of which related specifically to being a coordinator, and all of which resulted in the conversation having little flow with many awkward pauses.

 As the interview drew to a close, I didn’t feel as if my interviewer really got to know me, and the interviewer, I’m sure, was still flustered from having delayed the interview by an hour and by her lack of preparedness.
 At the time I had plenty of friends who worked as coordinators and understood the hectic day-to-day of a clinical research site, but it certainly left a strange first impression.